ploMP4/GoGo-MyProject/README.md

   cd GoGo-MyProject && make build
   ```

   Create a new folder in your home directory and move the executable there in the `bin` folder.
-Then create a settings.json file
+Then create a settings.toml file

   ```
   mkdir $HOME/.gogo $HOME/.gogo/bin
   mv ./dist/gogo $HOME/.gogo/bin
-  echo '{ "config-path": "" }' > $HOME/.gogo/bin/settings.json
+  echo '{ "config-path": "" }' > $HOME/.gogo/bin/settings.toml
   ```

   Finally [Add the command to PATH](#add-command-to-path)